Obama plans 'full-court press' to sway Congress on Syria

 U.S. Ambassador to the United Nations Samantha Power said on Friday that Assad had barely dented his stockpile of chemical weapons in last month's attack near Damascus, and that Assad knew Russia would back him in the controversy over chemical weapons.

-"We have exhausted the alternatives" to military action, she said at the Centre for American Progress think tank in Washington.
+"We have exhausted the alternatives" to military action, she said at the Center for American Progress think tank in Washington.

 Obama declined to say whether he will proceed with military action against Syria if U.S. lawmakers vote against his plan, despite earlier comments from a top aide suggesting he would not use such force without congressional support.